 INTEREST-RATE RISK – The possibility of a reduction in the value of a security, especially a bond, resulting from a rise in interest rates.

-INVESTMENT – The use of money for the purpose of making more money, to gain income, increase capital, or both.
+INVESTMENT – The use of money to attempt to make, or with the goal of making more money, to gain income, increase capital, or both.

 INVESTMENT ADVISOR – An organization employed by a mutual fund to give professional advice on the fund’s investments and asset management practices.